hydraulic-institute/edb/source/01_pump-fundamentals/04_pump-principles.md

 - Q = Total Pump flow rate at best efficiency point in gallons per minute
 - H = Head per stage, in feet

+Specific speed, ns, is used with metric customary and is expressed by the following equation:

 <span class= equation-label >(1.D.2)</span>